rohitsupekar/rohitsupekar.github.io/index.md

 In 2015, I completed my B.Tech in Mechanical Engineering at IIT Madras, India.
 I worked with [Mahesh Panchagnula](https://home.iitm.ac.in/mvp/) on [theoretical fluid dynamics research](https://arxiv.org/abs/1408.6654) and spent a year building an omni-directional mobile robot for the [ABU Robocon](https://en.wikipedia.org/wiki/ABU_Robocon) competition to [solve pick-and-place tasks](https://www.youtube.com/watch?v=M6jNqmd_Jek) (that's me driving the robot!).

+Outside of work, I enjoy long-distance running in the summer and skiing in a the winter.

 ### Skills and Technologies

 #### Programming